snorkel-team/website/_posts/2017-07-16-weak-supervision.md

 of precision, coverage, or conflict resolution in this input.
 In other words, we can define flexible, efficient, and interpretable paradigms for how to interact with, supervise, and essentially “program” machine learning models!
-On the systems side, we’ve started down this path with Snorkel (<a href="snorkel.stanford.edu" class="uri">snorkel.stanford.edu</a>), where users encode weak supervision sources as deterministic **labeling functions**; other weakly-supervised frameworks include programming via generalized expectation criteria <span class="citation">(Druck, Settles, and McCallum 2009)</span>,
+On the systems side, we’ve started down this path with [Snorkel](https://github.com/snorkel-team/snorkel), where users encode weak supervision sources as deterministic **labeling functions**; other weakly-supervised frameworks include programming via generalized expectation criteria <span class="citation">(Druck, Settles, and McCallum 2009)</span>,